Increase your sales with a WooCommerce product comparison table plugin

-A WooCommerce product comparison table plugin lists products in a way that makes them easy for customers to compare.
-The aim is to present products alongside each other so that customers can make direct comparisons and choose which ones to buy.
+A WooCommerce product comparison table plugin, like the one above, lists products in a way that makes it easy for customers to find what they’re looking for, and to compare similar products.
+The aim is to present products alongside each other so that customers can make direct comparisons and quickly and easily choose which ones to buy.

 What’s wrong with most WooCommerce product comparison table plugins?

-If you’re looking for a WooCommerce product comparison table plugin, you’ll find lots of plugins that work in the same way.
-They let customers tick 2 or more products and then view them on a separate page.
-You might also find static table plugins where you have to manually enter the data.
+The WooCommerce product comparison table plugin market is crowded, and we won’t pretend there aren’t plenty of products available.
+These often let customers tick 2 or more products and then view them on a separate page.
+You might also come across static table plugins where you have to manually enter the data.

-There are a couple of problems with most comparison table plugins for WooCommerce:
+There are a couple of problems with most comparison table plugins for WooCommerce.
+Here are the problems they face:

-- No features to help customers find products to compare in the first place.
+- Don’t have features to help customers find products to compare in the first place.

-- Some plugins show the product comparisons in the same layout as the rest of the store, instead of having a dedicated comparison table.
+- Show the product comparisons in the same layout as the rest of the store, instead of having a dedicated comparison table.

-- The product comparisons contain very limited product data – usually image, name and price.
+- Contain very little product data in the tables – usually image, name and price.
 You can add extra data if you create comparison tables using a static WordPress table plugin, but you have to enter everything manually which is no good.

-WooCommerce Product Table is a different type of product comparison table plugin.
+WooCommerce Product Table is a different type of product comparison plugin.
 It automatically lists products in a searchable, sortable table layout with filters.
 You can add columns of extra product data to the comparison table, letting customers compare products in a more meaningful way.
+And if you use it with its sister plugin – WooCommerce Quick View Pro – then you can even add quick view options to your comparison tables.

 Read on to discover how to use it to create the perfect WooCommerce product comparison table.
-I’ve provided written and video instructions, so get you get started straight away!
+Below you’ll find written and video instructions, so get you get started straight away :)

 How does the WooCommerce comparison table work?

-WooCommerce Product Table is hugely flexible and there are many ways to configure your tables.
+WooCommerce Product Table is highly flexible and there are many ways to configure your tables.
 Used correctly, it functions perfectly as a WooCommerce comparison table plugin.

 This is how customers can use it to compare products in WooCommerce: